joriskt/crypt/README.md

 # crypt

-This is a collection of a few handy cryptography-related bash scripts that I use.
+A collection of a few personal cryptography-related bash scripts.

 - [Dependencies](#dependencies)
 - [Key generation](#key-generation)